Tjeewantha/CTF-starter/README.md

 As this is a beginner level shell script, there might not be advance logic on it but I tried my utmost to finish this as product for myself.

-Eureka!
-I was able to make it work.

 ## Getting Started

 Clone the repository and then run it in shell environment